 The Airport code for St. Maarten is SXM & for Statia EUX.

 Are you interested in receiving more information about Quill Gardens Estate?
 Or would you like to arrange for a visit?
-Do not hesitate to contact the owners directly, with the below form.
+Do not hesitate to contact the owners directly, using the below form.
 We look forward hearing from you.